iDave2/DockerWiki/README.md

 ### Web installer <a id="inWeb" name="inWeb"></a>

-The web installer presents you with a "set up the wiki" browser page, just like a vanilla container with the hub's official mediawiki image, except that a big MariaDB system lurks nearby,
+The web installer presents you with a "set up the wiki" browser page, just like a vanilla container with the hub's official MediaWiki image, except that a big MariaDB system lurks nearby,
 ```bash
 $ docker run --name some-mediawiki -d -p 8080:80 mediawiki